The Price of Differential Privacy for Low-Rank Factorization: Space Lower Bound for Low-rank Factorization When

+Let and Let $\bY$ be the submatrix of $\bB$ formed by the rows indexed by $R$ and columns indexed by $C$.

-The following lemma proves that when $\zeta$ is large enough, then the columns of $\bB$ corresponding to index set $I_r$ are linearly independent.
+The following lemma proves that when $\zeta$ is large enough, then the columns of $\bB$ corresponding to index set $C$ are linearly independent.
 This proves part~(i) of our proof idea. \begin{lemma} Let $\bB(C):= [ ]$ be the columns corresponding to the sub-matrix formed by columns $c, \cdots, c+k-1$ of $\bB$.
-If $\zeta \geq 2\Upsilon^2$, then the columns of $\bB(C)$ spans the column space of $[\bA]_k$. \end{lemma} \begin{proof} We will prove the lemma by considering the $k \times k$ sub-matrix, say $\bY$, of $\bB$ formed by the rows indexed by $R$ and the columns indexed by $C$.
+If $\zeta \geq 2\Upsilon^2$, then the columns of $\bB(C)$ spans the column space of $[\bA]_k$. \end{lemma} \begin{proof} We will prove the lemma by considering the $k \times k$ sub-matrix, say $\bY$.
+Recall that $\bY$ is a submatrix of $\bB$ formed by the rows indexed by $R$ and the columns indexed by $C$.
 For the sake of brevity and abuse of notation, let us denote the restriction of $\bB$ to this sub-matrix $\bY:=[\bY_{:1}, \cdots , \bY_{:k}]$.
-Suppose, for the sake of contradiction that the vectors $\set{\bY_{:1}, \cdots , \bY_{:k}}$ are linearly dependent.
-In other words, there exists a vector $\bY_{:i}$ and real numbers $a_1, \cdots, a_k$, not all of which are identically zero, such that
+In what follows, we prove a stronger claim that the submatrix $\bY$ is a rank-$k$ matrix.